Released: 19th November 2001

 Dannii Minogue was no stranger to success (or, should that be $uce$$?), but there had always been a degree of inconsistency to any momentum built during previous album campaigns.
 In 2001 though, she meant business, and Who Do You Love Now?
 (Stringer) put her intentions beyond any doubt.

-Of course, the challenge with any song that starts life as an instrumental dance track is how best to condense it down into a track that fits the conventions of a commercial pop release.
-And all-in-all, the single does a very good job, considering the original edit of Stringer ran just shy of six and a half minutes.
-There are only a small number of elements that feel slightly undercooked; most notable is the way the track builds towards a fuzzy breakdown just before the final chorus; in the original, it’s a little more pronounced, whereas in Who Do You Love Now?
-(Stringer) it winds up feeling a bit something-and-nothing.
-Fans of the instrumental might also feel a bit short-changed that it never really gets a chance to show itself properly since there are vocals at almost every turn.
-That said, if you were a hardcore fan of Stringer then presumably you would stick with the original, while fans of Dannii Minogue were probably less inclined to yearn for a version of the track that removed her vocals from it.
-To cover all bases though, the ‘Extended Vocal Version’ acts as something of a halfway house between the two.
+Of course, the challenge with any song that starts life as an instrumental dance track is how best to condense it down into a commercial pop release.
+In that regard, the single does a very good job, considering the original edit of Stringer ran just shy of six-and-a-half minutes.
+There are only a small number of elements that feel slightly undercooked; most notable is the way the track builds towards a fuzzy breakdown just before the final chorus.
+In the original, it’s a little more pronounced, whereas in Who Do You Love Now?
+(Stringer) it winds up a bit something-and-nothing.
+Fans of the instrumental might also feel short-changed that it never really gets a chance to shine since there are vocals at almost every turn.
+That said, hardcore enthusiasts of Stringer would, presumably, stick with the original, while fans of Dannii Minogue were probably less inclined to yearn for a version of the track that removed her vocals from it.
+To cover all bases, though, the Extended Vocal Version acts as something of a halfway house between the two.

 Who Do You Love Now?
-(Stringer) was a huge hit for Dannii Minogue (and Riva, of course).
+(Stringer) was a huge hit for Dannii Minogue (and Riva).
 It became her highest-peaking single at the time when it debuted at #3 in the UK, and hung around for an impressively long time as well, spending the same amount of time in the Top 75 (15 weeks) as her last three singles combined.
-The single also charted strongly around the world, which was handy given Dannii Minogue was changing record labels.
-She couldn’t have asked for a bargaining chip stronger than Who Do You Love Now?
-(Stringer), and it set the tone for Neon Nights.
-The album was still a fair way off at this point, but it’s not hard to see why this release is widely considered as the de-facto first single from it.
+The track also charted strongly throughout Europe and Australia, which made Dannii Minogue a commercially viable consideration once more.
+A deal with London Records beckoned, and so began work on what would become Neon Nights.
+The album was still well over a year away at this point, but Who Do You Love Now?
+(Stringer) would eventually appear on it, and with good reason.
+This single helped lay the groundwork for new material to be recorded and thus deserves to be considered as part of the campaign, even if ostensibly so.